10 Easy Ways To Detox Your Body Today

 Aim to drink at least half your body weight in ounces in clear fluids or enough that your urine is very pale in color.

 Fruits and vegetables are chock full of the nutrients that our detox pathways thrive on—vitamins, minerals, antioxidants, and fiber.
 Cruciferous vegetables like cauliflower, broccoli (especially broccoli sprouts), Brussel sprouts and kale contain phytochemicals and sulfur-rich compounds that have potent anti-inflammatory and anti-cancer benefits.
-These vegetables also support liver detoxification by increasing glutathione production, an important antioxidant for reducing oxidative stress.
+These vegetables also support liver detoxification by increasing glutathione production2, an important antioxidant for reducing oxidative stress3.

 Other dark leafy greens like dandelion greens, and beets are also detox-supporting superstars.
 Choosing organic produce will reduce your exposure to pesticides and other chemicals that further increase your toxic burden.